 Cats, especially those who primarily eat wet food, aren’t getting the abrasive qualities of dry food or treats.
 They often experience so much buildup that overwhelming amounts of bacteria can grow inside the mouth.
 This can lead not only to bad breath but to the development of periodontal disease, which can, in turn, negatively affect other parts of the cat’s body.

 Having a crunchy dry food available can help satisfy your cat’s need for an abrasive tooth-cleaning agent.
-Still, adding dental treats to your cat’s diet on top of the dry food may have additional benefits, depending on the treat.
+Still, adding treats to your cat’s diet on top of the dry food may have additional benefits, depending on the treat.

 How can I tell if my cat’s mouth is healthy?

 There are a few simple methods you can use to tell if your cat has a healthy mouth.
 Checking the teeth and gums is a good place to start.
 How do the teeth look?
 They should be basically white or maybe a little yellow close to the gum line.

 How do the gums look?
 Most cat’s gums should be a healthy light pink.
 Some cats do have a different color on their gums, like a darker gray.
 This is normal for some cats, but if you are concerned, ask your vet.